PopovEvgeniy/desexonix/readme.txt

 3: The target file length is invalid.
 4: Can't allocate memory.

-Third-party code
+The third-party code.

 Some code was taken from XXX Games tools by the CTPAX-X team (http://www.ctpax-x.org/?goto=files&show=21).
 It was relicensed with the permission of the author.

-Source code
+The source code.

 The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
 The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide only two things: the binary file for Windows and the makefile for Linux.

-Install and uninstall under Linux
+Install and uninstall under Linux.

 Follow these steps: